Times of Need

 In some cases, a property owner mounts the defense of a plaintiff’s comparative negligence, which contributed to her injuries, or argues that the condition was open and obvious, and that the plaintiff should have avoided it.

-Call a Seasoned White Plains Lawyer
+Call a Seasoned Premises Liability Lawyer

 If you were injured as the result of a dangerous property condition, you should discuss your situation with an experienced White Plains premises liability lawyer.
-Mark A. Siesel has more than 35 years of experience and may be able to represent you.
-He represents clients in Brooklyn, the Bronx, and Queens, along with Westchester, Putnam, Dutchess, Sullivan, Rockland, Orange, and Ulster Counties.
-Please contact us at (914) 428-7386 or complete our online form for dedicated legal representation.
+Mark A. Siesel has more than 39 years of experience and may be able to represent you.
+He and his team at The Law Office of Mark A. Siesel represent clients in Brooklyn, the Bronx, and Queens, along with Westchester, Putnam, Dutchess, Sullivan, Rockland, Orange, and Ulster Counties.